remeh/mehstation/README.md

 ```

 The binary `mehstation ` will be created and ready to launch.
 Please create an issue if you have a problem compiling mehstation.

-## Configuration

-To configure your mehstation, you can edit by yourself the created `database.db` SQLite file but the easiest solution is to use the dedicated tool [mehstation-config](https://github.com/remeh/mehstation-config).

-## Developer infos

-mehstation is developed in C with SDL2, glib, ffmpeg and SQLite3.
-Please free to contribute and to send any pull requests.

 ## License